Skip to main content

 Earn a Certificate in International Law

 Gain a thorough understanding of the principles and practices governing international legal systems.
-Deepen your expertise in law topics such as international human rights, environmental protection law, and the regulation of international business.
+Deepen your expertise in law topics such as international human rights, international business transactions, and the regulation of international business.
 Enhance your legal career opportunities through our international law certificate program.

 Why pursue a certificate in international law at Willamette?